sbrl/applause-cli/README.md

 );
 ```

-The full API documentation can be found here: (TODO: Insert a link here)
+The full API documentation can be found here: <https://starbeamrainbowlabs.com/code/applause-cli/>.

 ### Argument Types
 Several argument types are currently supported.
 They are specified as the 4th argument to the `.argument()` command (either globally or on a specific subcommand):